What are some of the factors that can increase the risk of having a vitamin D deficiency?

 by:

-Where you live may influence your risk of Vitamin D deficiency.
-Vitamin D synthesis rates tend to vary with geographical location, which influences the amount of UVB exposure from the sun.
-People further away from the equator have lower rates of vitamin D synthesis,[2] and weather patterns associated with more cloud cover and darkness also can also reduce how much vitamin D is made through sun exposure.[3]
+• Geographic location.
+Because UVB exposure from the sun initiates vitamin D synthesis in the body, your geographic location can affect the amount of vitamin D your body produces.
+People further away from the equator have less UVB exposure and therefore lower rates of vitamin D synthesis,[1] and weather patterns associated with more cloud cover and darkness can also reduce how much vitamin D is made through sun exposure.[2]

-Medical conditions that limit the absorption of dietary fats.[5]
-As a fat-soluble vitamin, the absorption of vitamin D is dependent on the ability of the gut to absorb fats from the diet.[6]
+• Medical conditions that limit the absorption of dietary fats.[4]
+Because it is a fat-soluble vitamin, the absorption of vitamin D is dependent on the ability of the gut to absorb fats from the diet.[5]

-Dark skin pigmentation.
-Darker skin color reduces absorption of UVB, limiting production of vitamin D by the skin during sunlight exposure.[1]
+• Dark skin pigmentation.
+A darker skin color reduces the absorption of UVB, which limits the production of vitamin D by the skin when it is exposed to the sun.[6]

-Obesity.
-People with obesity (defined as a BMI of 30 or more) tend to have lower vitamin D levels compared to people without obesity, which is thought to be caused by an increased sequestration of vitamin D in subcutaneous fat stores.[1]
+• Obesity.
+People with obesity tend to have lower vitamin D levels than people without obesity, which is thought to be caused by vitamin D being stored more in subcutaneous fat.[6]

-Gastric bypass surgery.
-During gastric bypass surgery, parts of the gastrointestinal tract that absorb vitamin D are bypassed, limiting absorption and potentially causing a deficiency.[7][8]
+• Gastric bypass surgery.
+During gastric bypass surgery, parts of the gastrointestinal tract that absorb vitamin D are bypassed, which limits absorption and potentially causes a deficiency.[7][8]

-Aging.
-The ability to make vitamin D in the skin during sun exposure decreases with age, by an amount of 13% per decade, according to one study comparing vitamin D synthesis after a single incidence of sun exposure in younger and older adults.[9]
+• Aging.
+The ability to make vitamin D in the skin during sun exposure decreases with age, by 13% per decade according to one study that compared vitamin D synthesis after younger and older adults were exposed to the sun one time.[9]

 What are some of the factors that can increase the risk of having a vitamin D deficiency? - Examine